Communication and the Arts Bachelor's Degree Program Concentration

 Earn Your Undergraduate Degree Through an Communication and the Arts Major

-Through the Marist College Liberal Studies Communication and the Arts Bachelor's degree program, undergraduate students enrolled this school of study will develop an understanding and application of the essential communication, oral, and written skills necessary for success in today's career field.
+Through the Marist College Liberal Studies Communication and the Arts Bachelor's degree program, non traditional adult undergraduate students will develop an understanding and application of the essential communication, oral, and written skills necessary for success in today's career field.
 The Liberal Studies Communication and the Arts degree concentration will provide a foundation for careers requiring strong communication skills.
-Bachelor’s degree students within the Communication Arts major will be provided with the necessary knowledge to excel as professional communicators and media artists in a complex communication driven society.
+Adult Bachelor’s degree students within the Communication Arts major will be provided with the necessary knowledge to excel as professional communicators and media artists in a complex communication driven society.

-During the Liberal Studies Bachelor’s degree Communication and the Arts course curriculum, undergraduate students will benefit from an emphasis on speaking and writing skills, developing media literacy, critical thinking and problem solving.
-If you're interested in a career in public relations, advertising, or communication, the Communication and the Arts Bachelor’s degree program can help students develop an understanding of communication theory and how to translate this to practice.
+During the Liberal Studies Bachelor’s degree Communication and the Arts course curriculum, adult Bachelor’s degree students will benefit from an emphasis on speaking and writing skills, developing media literacy, critical thinking and problem solving.
+Students finishing their Bachelor’s degree through the continuing education program that are interested in a career in public relations, advertising, or communication will develop an understanding of communication theory and how to translate this to practice within their career.

 Communication and Art's Degree Professions

 • Television journalism